How to Build a Progressive Populist Movement From the Ground Up | OurFuture.org by People's Action

 What they found thus far shouldn’t surprise given the economic distress afflicting these communities.
 Residents were understandably suspicious of a government that doesn’t serve them and a politics that doesn’t speak to them.

 But they are not in the thrall of conservative ideology.
-They express more support for basic bread and butter reforms – health care for all, raising the minimum wage, improving public education, better access to mental health and addiction treatment, clean wate, – than for conservative proposals like cutting government regulation or deporting more immigrants.
+They express more support for basic bread and butter reforms – health care for all, raising the minimum wage, improving public education, better access to mental health and addiction treatment, clean water – than for conservative proposals like cutting government regulation or deporting more immigrants.

 The initiative is building organization now, engaging rural communities in issue campaigns and races up and down the ballot in 2018.
 The plan is to keep growing into 2020, consolidating a real force in early primary states like Iowa, New Hampshire and South Carolina, and in swing states like North Carolina, Pennsylvania, Michigan and Wisconsin.